Telegram content that gets saved: series, catalogs, reactions & channel navigation

 • They drastically improve save and share rates

-Users save catalogue posts because they represent consolidated knowledge — not noise.
+Users save catalog posts because they represent consolidated knowledge — not noise.

 Reactions & micro-interactions: lightweight engagement loops